 There are different types of omega-3s: ALA (alpha-linolenic acid), DHA (docosahexaenoic acid), and EPA (eicosapentaenoic acid).

-Your body can turn ALA into DHA and EPA, though not very efficiently.
-So, many dietitians recommend getting DHA and EPA.
-(Only about 15% of the plant based ALA can be converted to DHA and EPA in the body..)
+Your body can turn ALA into DHA and EPA, though not very efficiently (only about 15% of the plant-based ALA can be converted to DHA and EPA in the body).
+So, many dietitians recommend getting DHA and EPA from supplements.
 While there's no standard recommendation for how many omega-3s we need, dieticians consider the Adequate Intake (AI) for adults to be 1600 milligrams (mg) for men and 1100 mg for women.
-You can find more than 500 mg in a can of tuna or a few ounces of salmon.
+You can find roughly 450 mg in a 6-ounce can of tuna and 600 mg in 3 ounces of salmon.
 Some fortified foods offer 100 mg or more.

 Bring this shopping list the next time you go to the supermarket.